IDoCodingStuffs/python-doodles/freeform-log.md

 ## 1 PM
 So the softmax + bert trick + padding leads to model just not learning at all.
 To rectify, I will try removing padding first.
 I think the problem was softmax actually so gonna remove that too.
+Oh and it's sorta faster without the padding as a bonus.
+About 1.8 it/s